twolfson/grunt-zip/README.md

 ```

 #### Remaining options
-We allow for specifying the `DEFLATE` comrpession algorithm, base64 encoding, and including `dotfiles` (e.g. `.travis.yml`) via the following options:
+We allow for specifying the `DEFLATE` compression algorithm, base64 encoding, and including `dotfiles` (e.g. `.travis.yml`) via the following options:

 ```js
 zip: {